Genetic anthropomorphism

 In evolutionary biology, genetic anthropomorphism refers to "thinking like a gene".
 The central question is "if I were a gene, what would I do in order to reproduce myself".
 The question is an obvious fallacy since genes are incapable of thought.
 However, natural selection does act in such a way that those that are most successful at reproducing themselves (by following the optimum strategy) prosper.
 Thinking like a gene enables the results to be visualised.
 This is related to a philosophical tool known as the intentional stance.

 The most notable genetic anthropomorphist was the British biologist, W. D. Hamilton.
 Hamilton's friend, Richard Dawkins, popularised the idea.

-Anthropomorphism has been criticised on a number of grounds, including that it is reductionist.
+Genetic anthropomorphism stands in contrast to positioning organisms or populations as the agents, or to not providing anthropomorphism of any component of evolution.